bguelk/WED025_Demonstrator/Tutorial1.md

 ### 3.4 Using REBUILD_NEMO tool

-If the DOMAINcfg tool is run on one cpu, this step can be skipped, else the DOMAINcfg tool provides output fields for each used cpu, named `domain_cfdg_xxxx.nc`.
+If the DOMAINcfg tool is run on one cpu, this step can be skipped, else the DOMAINcfg tool provides output fields for each used cpu, named `domain_cfg_xxxx.nc`.
 These files can be combined to one file using the REBUILD_NEMO tool.

 First, go to your NEMO tool directory
 `cd <YOURNEMODIRECTORY>/tools`